 Each chapter of the Delta Conveyance Project draft Environmental Impact Report (EIR) released by the California Department of Water Resources (DWR) discussed here was reviewed by several members of the Delta Independent Science Board (Delta ISB) based on their areas of expertise.
 All Delta ISB members had the opportunity to review all chapters and provide input.
-Chapter reviews in this appendix evaluate the overall scientific rigor of the methods used in the draft EIR and include details not included in the main report.
-For each chapter reviewed, some specific suggestions are made on areas for improvement, where needed.
+Chapter reviews evaluate the overall scientific rigor of the methods used in the draft EIR and include details not included in the Part I. For each chapter reviewed, some specific suggestions are made on areas for improvement, where needed.